Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are

 Seth Stephens-Davidowitz has used the Internet to find groundbreaking insights into advertising, sports, sexuality, health, and many other aspects of 21st century life.
-His new book, Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are (May 2017), summarizes this research, arguing that much of what we thought from traditional offline data sources has been dead wrong.
+His new book, Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are, summarizes this research, arguing that much of what we thought from traditional offline data sources has been dead wrong.

 The book includes a foreword from Harvard psychology professor Steven Pinker, who argues that Stephens-Davidowitz’s work “is about a whole new way of studying the mind,” includes discoveries that “turned upside-down” his understanding of human beings, and “points to a new path for social science in the 21st century.”

 “Everybody Lies is a spirited and enthralling examination of the data of our lives.
 Drawing on a wide variety of revelatory sources, Seth Stephens-Davidowitz will make you cringe, chuckle, and wince at the people you thought we were.”— Christian Rudder